MicrosoftDocs/supply-chain-center/articles/use/supply-and-demand.md

 Determination of on time is calculated by looking at Date Required attribute of a Purchase Order Line entity or table, and then comparing it with the EstimatedDeliveryTimestamp attribute in a shipment that is in transit shipments or comparing it with the ShipmentDeliveryTimestamp attribute for shipments that have been delivered.
 If either of those dates are beyond the Date Required attribute, then the order was not delivered on time.

 Higher OTIF indicates better performance.
 Target levels above 90% are considered preferred in the current competitive market demands

-OTIF has filters for the visualizations on the page.
-Filters are Goods receipt date, Time grain, Vendor & Facility, and Item.
-The filters enable search and multiselection capabilities.
-For example, by selecting the **Item** filter and using the search field on the drop-down menu, you can search the items.
-You can then use the checkboxes to select multiple items in the search results, as shown in the following illustration.

 #### Required entities
 To enable OTIF, the following entities or tables are required: